Learn from mistakes before you make them

 To simplify the physiological aspect a little (the full story involves talking about the oxygen/carbon dioxide balance in the blood, but we don’t have that kind of time here): less volume per time = more relaxation (activating the parasympathetic nervous system), more volume per time = more “activation” (sympathetic nervous system).
 Both have their place, but for exercise purposes, relaxation tends to be helpful, which is why I recommend slowing down your rate of breathing a bit.
 Chances are it won’t make a huge difference, but it doesn’t hurt either.

 Deep breathing is more useful if you want more stuff to happen.
 There are a bunch of breathing techniques that are meant to achieve this, e.g. “fire breathing”.
 We’ll talk about that later.
 For now, don’t bother with deep breaths.
-Just breathe at a natural-feeling depth.
+Just breathe at a natural-feeling depth, and don’t go chasing records in terms of how slow you can go.
+Keep it feeling natural and easy.

 What if you keep struggling anyway?